VirtualTable

 overscan | number | 5 | Number of extra rows rendered above and below the viewport. |

 onRangeChange | (range: { start: number; end: number }) => void | — | Called when the visible row range changes.
-Wire this to useTableCache().handleRangeChange to trigger page fetches. |
+Use this to trigger data fetches for the newly visible indices. |

-className | string | — | Additional class name for the outer container. |
+className | string | ((columns) => string) | — | Additional class name for the outer container.
+Can be a callback that receives the parsed column definitions. |

-style | CSSProperties | — | Additional inline styles for the outer container. |
+style | CSSProperties | ((columns) => CSSProperties) | — | Additional inline styles for the outer container.
+Can be a callback that receives the parsed column definitions. |

 aria-label | string | — | Accessible label for the table element. |